 8. What do I do if I've lost my MOT certificate?

 If paperwork isn't really your thing and you've gone and lost your test certificate then don't panic.
 It is possible to get one re-issued without the need to resort to having a new test carried out.
 Any MOT testing station will be able to supply you with a replacement.
 However, once again you will need to have the vehicle registration number and either the original MOT test number or your vehicle's V5C number to hand.

 9. What if my MOT has already expired?

 Driving a vehicle that does not have a valid MOT certificate is against the law and telling a police officer or court that you simply didn't realise will not do you any good.
 When it comes to MOTs, ignorance is not an excuse.
 If a vehicle doesn't have a valid certificate then it can't be driven on the road.
 The only exception to this rule is if you are driving the vehicle directly to an MOT test centre.
 If you're pulled over on the way, you must be able to prove you have a pre-booked test.

 It's true that not every vehicle on the road will have a valid MOT certificate.
-Cars manufactured before 1960 do not need to take an annual test, although owners still have a legal requirement to maintain them in a safe and roadworthy condition.
+Cars that were built more than 40 years ago do not need to take an annual test, although owners still have a legal requirement to maintain them in a safe and roadworthy condition.
 Other vehicles that are exempt include electric-powered goods vehicles and tractors.